cvghivebrain/HiveView/FORMATS.md

 * WMA/WMV - tricky to tell them apart
 * 4XM - video not screenshottable
 * ROQ - no samples
+* ALAW - no samples
+* ALSA - no samples
+* Cryo APC - no samples

 ### Other
 * BPG - animation frames not extracted by libbpg